Ligio/hacc-ozmo/README.md

   - service: vacuum.send_command
     data:
       command: spot_area
-      entity_id: vacuum.ambrogina
+      entity_id: vacuum.<YOUR-ID>
       params:
         map: "1580.0,-4087.0,3833.0,-7525.0"  # x,y coords from your ecovacs app
 ```

-To get area/map info I've installed "Packet Capture" app on my Android phone and used it with Ecovacs app to find needed info
+To get area/map info I've installed "Packet Capture" app on my Android phone and used it with Ecovacs app to sniff network traffic and find needed info